Applicants from a Non-Approved Program

 PLEASE NOTE: Applications to get a program approved, is a lengthy process.
 Deadline for applications to have a program approved is November 15, 2019 in preparation for the June 2020 exams.

-- Review the General Registration Information web page and complete the general certificate application form.
+- Review the General Registration Information web page and complete the general certificate online application form.

 - Certification of Three Month Clinical Experience/Internship Form.
 Must be forwarded to the College directly from the certifying institution or practitioner.